Test Catalog

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Lysosomes are intracellular organelles that contain hydrolytic enzymes that degrade a variety of macromolecules.
-Lysosomal storage disorders are a diverse group of inherited diseases characterized by the intracellular accumulation of macromolecules due to defects in their transport mechanisms across the lysosomal membrane or due to defective lysosomal enzyme function.
-The accumulation of these macromolecules leads to cell damage and, eventually, organ dysfunction.
-More than 50 lysosomal storage disorders have been described with a wide phenotypic spectrum.
+Lysosomal disorders are a diverse group of inherited diseases characterized by the intracellular accumulation of macromolecules due to either defects in their transport mechanisms across the lysosomal membrane or defective lysosomal enzyme function.
+Accumulation of these macromolecules in the lysosomes leads to cell damage and, eventually, organ dysfunction.
+More than 50 lysosomal disorders have been described with a wide phenotypic spectrum.

-Niemann-Pick types A and B are caused by a deficiency of sphingomyelinase due to variants in the SMPD1 gene.
-The result is extensive storage of sphingomyelin and cholesterol in the liver, spleen, lungs, and, to a lesser degree, brain.
-Classification of type A versus type B is based on the age of onset as well as the severity of symptoms.
-Niemann-Pick type A disease is more severe and characterized by early onset with feeding problems, dystrophy, persistent jaundice, cherry red maculae, development of hepatosplenomegaly, neurological deterioration, deafness, and blindness, leading to death by 3 years of age.
-Niemann-Pick type B disease is limited to visceral symptoms with survival into adulthood.
+Acid sphingomyelinase deficiency (ASMD) an autosomal recessive disorder is caused by variants in the SMPD1 gene.
+This results in extensive storage of sphingomyelin and cholesterol in the liver, spleen, lungs, and, to a lesser degree, brain.
+An early-onset form, infantile neurovisceral ASMD (historically known as Niemann-Pick type A) is characterized by early onset feeding problems, dystrophy, persistent jaundice, development of hepatosplenomegaly, neurological deterioration, deafness, and blindness leading to death by 3 years of age.
+A later-onset, chronic visceral form of ASMD (historically known as Niemann-Pick type B) is limited to visceral symptoms with survival into adulthood.
 Some patients have been described with intermediary phenotypes.
-Characteristic of the disease are large lipid-laden foam cells on bone marrow biopsy.
-The combined prevalence of the 2 types is estimated to be 1 in 250,000.
+Characteristic of the disease are large lipid-laden foam cells.
+Approximately 50% of cases have cherry-red spots in the macula.
 Treatment is supportive, although there are clinical trials in place.

-Krabbe disease (globoid cell leukodystrophy) is an autosomal recessive disorder caused by variants in the GALC gene resulting in a deficiency of galactocerebrosidase (GALC, galactosylceramide beta-galactosidase).
+Krabbe disease (globoid cell leukodystrophy) is an autosomal recessive disorder caused by variants in the GALC gene resulting in a deficiency of galactocerebrosidase (GALC; galactosylceramide beta-galactosidase).
 Galactosylceramide (as with sulfated galactosylceramide) is a lipid component of myelin.
 The absence of GALC results in globular, distended, multinucleated bodies in the basal ganglia, pontine nuclei, and cerebral white matter.
 There is severe demyelination throughout the brain with progressive cerebral degenerative disease affecting primarily the white matter.
-Patients with this early infantile onset variant of Krabbe disease (<1 in 250,000 live births) die within 2 years.
+Patients with this early infantile onset variant of Krabbe disease (<1 in 250,000 live births) die within 2 to 5 years of age.
 Late infantile-onset Krabbe disease manifests between 6 and 12 months of life and leads to death within a few years as well.
-Juvenile and adult-onset variants present later in life, progress more slowly and, based on newborn screening experience in New York, appear to be more common than the earlier onset variants.
+Individuals with juvenile and adult-onset Krabbe disease present later in life, progress more slowly, and may not have consistently abnormal results on early screening tests.
 Of note, Krabbe disease variants, including pseudodeficiency, may not be discriminated by enzyme activity measurement.
 Molecular genetic analysis of the GALC gene may provide information on expected age of first symptoms.
-Psychosine has been shown to be elevated in patients with clinical signs and symptoms of disease and therefore, may be a useful biomarker for the presence of disease or disease progression.
-The only available therapy is hematopoietic stem cell transplantation that is best performed prior to the onset of clinical symptoms.
-Early infantile Krabbe disease must, therefore, be considered a critical, time-sensitive newborn screening condition.
+Psychosine has been shown to be elevated in patients with clinical signs and symptoms of disease and therefore, may be a useful biomarker for the presence of disease.
+The only available therapy is hematopoietic stem cell transplantation, which is best performed prior to the onset of clinical symptoms.
+Infantile Krabbe disease must, therefore, be considered a critical, time-sensitive newborn screening condition.

-Mucopolysaccharidosis I (MPS-I) is an autosomal recessive disorder caused by a reduced or absent activity of the alpha-L-iduronidase enzyme.
+Mucopolysaccharidosis I (MPS I) is an autosomal recessive disorder caused by a reduced or absent activity of the alpha-L-iduronidase enzyme.
 Reduced IDUA activity results in accumulation of glycosaminoglycans (mucopolysaccharides) within the lysosome.
 The clinical presentation and severity of symptoms of MPS I are variable, ranging from severe disease to attenuated variants (historically known as Hurler-Scheie disease and Scheie disease) that generally present with a later onset and a milder clinical presentation.
 In general, symptoms may include coarse facies, progressive dysostosis multiplex, hepatosplenomegaly, corneal clouding, hearing loss, intellectual or learning difficulties, and cardiac valvular disease.
-MPS-I is caused by variants in the IDUA gene and has an estimated incidence of approximately 1 in 100,000 live births.
-Treatment options include hematopoietic stem cell transplantation and enzyme replacement therapy.
+MPS I is caused by variants in the IDUA gene and has an estimated incidence of approximately 1 in 100,000 live births.
+Treatment options include hematopoietic stem cell transplantation and ERT.

 Peroxisomes are organelles present in all human cells except mature erythrocytes.
-They perform essential metabolic functions including beta-oxidation of very long-chain fatty acids (VLCFA), alpha-oxidation of phytanic acid, and biosynthesis of plasmalogen and bile acids.
+They perform essential metabolic functions, including beta-oxidation of very long-chain fatty acids, alpha-oxidation of phytanic acid, and biosynthesis of plasmalogen and bile acids.
 Peroxisomal disorders include 2 major subgroups: disorders of peroxisomal biogenesis and single peroxisomal enzyme/transporter defects.
-Peroxisome biogenesis defects, such as Zellweger spectrum syndrome (ZSS), are characterized by defective assembly of the entire organelle, whereas in single enzyme/transporter defects such as X-linked adrenoleukodystrophy, the organelle is intact, but a specific function is disrupted.
-These disorders are clinically diverse and range in severity from neonatal lethal to later onset milder variants.
+Peroxisome biogenesis defects, such as Zellweger spectrum disorders (ZSD), are characterized by defective assembly of the entire organelle, whereas in single enzyme/transporter defects such as X-linked adrenoleukodystrophy (XALD), the organelle is intact, but a specific function is disrupted.
+These disorders are clinically diverse and range in severity from neonatal lethal to milder, later onset variants.

-X-linked adrenoleukodystrophy (XALD) is a disorder affecting the nervous system, adrenal cortex, and testis.
-It is the most common of the peroxisomal disorders, affecting 1 in 17,000 to 1 in 21,000 males.
+XALD is a disorder affecting the nervous system, adrenal cortex, and testis.
+It is the most common of the peroxisomal disorders, affecting 1 in 17,000 to 1 in 21,000 male patients.
 At least 50% of all female patients who are heterozygotes for XALD are symptomatic.
-A defect in the ABCD1 gene is responsible for the disease.
+A variant in the ABCD1 gene is responsible for the disease.
 XALD shows a wide range of phenotypic expressions.
-The clinical phenotypes occurring in males can be subdivided in 4 main categories: cerebral inflammatory, adrenomyeloneuropathy (AMN), Addison only, and asymptomatic.
+The clinical phenotypes occurring in male patients can be subdivided in 4 main categories: cerebral inflammatory, adrenomyeloneuropathy (AMN), Addison only, and asymptomatic.
 The first 2 phenotypes account for almost 80% of the patients, while the frequency of the asymptomatic category diminishes with age, and it is very rare after age 40.
-It is estimated that approximately 50% of heterozygotes develop an AMN-like syndrome.
-Treatment options are hormone replacement therapy, dietary intervention, or hematopoietic stem cell transplantation.
+It is estimated that approximately 50% of heterozygous individuals develop an AMN-like syndrome.
+Treatment options are hormone replacement therapy, dietary intervention, hematopoietic stem cell transplantation or gene therapy.

-ZSS is a continuum of severe disorders affecting the nervous system, vision, hearing, and liver function.
+ZSD are a continuum of severe disorders affecting the nervous system, vision, hearing, and liver function.
 Most individuals present in infancy, but adult patients have been identified.
-The prevalence of ZSS is 1 in 50,000.
-ZSS follows autosomal recessive inheritance.
-At least 12 different genes have been implicated in ZSS, with approximately 60% to 70% of variants occurring in PEX1.
+The prevalence of ZSD is 1 in 50,000.
+ZSD follows autosomal recessive inheritance.
+At least 12 different genes have been implicated in ZSD, with approximately 60% to 70% of variants occurring in PEX1.
 The clinical phenotypes include Zellweger syndrome, neonatal adrenoleukodystrophy (NALD), and infantile Refsum disease (IRD).
 Individuals with Zellweger syndrome typically die within the first year of life without making any developmental progress.
 Individuals with NALD or IRD typically present in childhood with developmental delays, vision loss, hearing loss, and have a much slower disease progression.
-There is no specific treatment for ZSS.
-Although ZSS disorders are not a primary disease target for testing, this test will detect infants with these disorders.
+There is no specific treatment for ZSD.
+Although ZSD are not a primary disease target for testing, this test will detect infants with these disorders.

 Reference Values